samtomcom/ffmpeg_wrapper/README.md

 # Usage

 ```
-usage: code.py [-h] [-t {in,multi,file}] [-p 0-100] [-q] input [input ...]
+usage: code.py [-h] [-l] [-p 0-100] [-q] input [input ...]

-Wrap ffmpeg to encode files so I don't have to type as much
+Wrap ffmpeg to encode files so I don't have to type as much.

 positional arguments:
   input                 the input(s) given.

 optional arguments:
   -h, --help            show this help message and exit
-  -t {in,multi,file}, --type {in,multi,file}
-                        The type of input, file is a single file, multi is a
-                        list of files (using *), list is a file containing a
-                        list of files to process
+  -l, --list            Indicate the input is a list of files to process.
   -p 0-100, --percentage 0-100
                         (Sort of) the percentage of the cpu to use.
 Gets
-                        rounded to number of cores
+                        rounded to number of cores.
-  -q, --quiet           Hide the ffmpeg output
+  -q, --quiet           Hide the ffmpeg output.
 ```

 I would reccomend adding the script to the path / an alias so that it can be called from anyway easily.